luxonis/depthai-docs-website/source/pages/api.rst

 Supported Platforms
 ###################

-The DepthAI API python module is prebuilt for Ubuntu, MaxOS and Windows.
+The DepthAI API python module is prebuilt for Ubuntu, macOS and Windows.
 For other operating systems and/or Python versions, DepthAI can be :ref:`built from source <Other installation methods>`.

 Installing system dependencies